Director's Office: Community Outreach

 Purpose of this Task Force:

-The Keep Montgomery County Beautiful (KMCB) program was started in 1983.
+The Keep Montgomery County Clean and Green (KMCCG) formerly known as Keep Montgomery County Beautiful (KMCB) program was started in 1983.
 It encompasses a series of initiatives designed to maintain the County's high quality environment, especially in connection with the Montgomery County Department of Transportation (MCDOT).
 The MCDOT Director maintains an informal citizen advisory committee called the KMCB Task Force.

-The KMCB Task Force is a group of concerned residents who, during the mid 1980's, joined with the County government to develop beautification projects and anti-litter and recycling programs.
+The KMCCG Task Force is a group of concerned residents who, during the mid 1980's, joined with the County government to develop beautification projects and anti-litter and recycling programs.